How to Backpack the Enchantments in Washington

 How to better your odds

-Your odds will differ depending on the zones you apply for, the dates, and your group size.
-July and August are the most popular months, with Friday selected as the most popular day to enter the Enchantments.
+Your odds of winning permits will differ depending on the zones you apply for, the dates, and your group size.
+July and August are the most popular months, with Friday being the most popular day to enter the Enchantments.
 You’ll have the best odds of winning when applying to enter between Sunday and Wednesday.

 Group size can work for or against you as well.
 Up to eight people are allowed in one group.
 If you’re hoping to win permits to the Core Zone, more people in your group could be considered a disadvantage since they limit the number of permits by people.
 If you’re applying to other zones, a larger group could work in your favor since permits are allotted by group.
 Have everyone in your group apply and you could have better odds of winning.